 Naval pilot training is available to commissioned officers of the OCS, U.S. Naval Academy or NROTC.
-Flight training commences at Milton, Fla., or Corpus Christi, Texas.
-Upon completion of primary flight training, students receive orders for one of four aviation fields: jet, prop (maritime), prop (aircraft carrier), or helo.
+Flight training commences at Milton, Florida, or Corpus Christi, Texas.
+Upon completion of primary flight training, students receive orders for one of four aviation fields: jet, prop (maritime), prop (aircraft carrier) or helo.
 After successful completion of advanced flight training, student pilots receive their wings and are designated as naval aviators.
-Active duty obligation is seven years for prop or helo and eight years for jets from date of designation.
+Active-duty obligation is seven years for prop or helo and eight years for jets from date of designation.
 Total time in training varies depending on what aircraft training pipeline a person is in.

 Flight officer training